The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-From $u$ one obtains readily a cyclically reduced sequence according to the free products.
-If it has length $>0$ then $Z_H(u)$ is infinite cyclic, case (i) occurs, and otherwise $Z_H(u)$ lies in one of the free products factors (corollary 4.1.6, \cite{mks}).
-In the latter case it follows from Theorem VI.1.6 and the Characteristic Pair Theorem in \cite{js} that exactly one of the assertions (i), (ii), (iii) occurs; this proves the first assumption.
+One obtains from $u$ a cyclically reduced sequence with respect to the free product.
+If its length is positive then $Z_H(u)$ is infinite cyclic, the case (i) occurs; otherwise $Z_H(u)$ lies in one of the free product factors (\cite[Corollary 4.1.6]{mks}).
+In the latter case it follows from \cite[Theorem VI.1.6]{js} and \cite[characteristic pair Theorem]{js} that exactly one of the assertions (i), (ii) or (iii) occurs; this proves the first assumption.